stefanbalauca/stefanbalauca.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+Hi!
+I'm a first-year Computer Science PhD student at the Alexandru Ioan Cuza University of Iași, Romania.
+My research interests lie at the intersection of **Machine Learning (ML)** and **Quantum Computing (QC)**, with my thesis focusing on **Robust Quantum Machine Learning (QML)**.

+I hold Bachelor's degrees in both **Physics** and **Computer Science**, as well as a **Master's degree in Computer Science**.
+Along the way, I’ve participated in a variety of **research projects and collaborations** that have helped shape my passion for combining theoretical insights with practical experimentation.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.